PdxCodeGuild/Full-Stack-Day-Class/notes/py-classes-basic.md

 Class names have the same rules as variable names.

-Proper Python style has classes in `CamelCase`: words are capitalized and run together.
+Proper Python style has classes in `WordCase`: words are capitalized and run together.

 The built in types `int`, `dict`, `set`, etc. don't follow this rule.